freerange/pair-programming-presentation/presentation.md

 ![inline](extreme-programming-explained.jpg)

 ^
-- I'm not sure of its exact origins, but I first came across the idea in Kent Beck's book about XP.
-If you haven't read it, I highly recommend reading it.
-I thought it would be interesting to quote some definitions from the book to see how he envisaged it.
+- We're not sure of its exact origins, but we first came across the idea in Kent Beck's book about Extreme Programming.
+- If you haven't read it, we highly recommend reading it.
+- We thought it would be interesting to quote some definitions from the book to see how Kent envisaged pairing.
+- We've picked out half a dozen different quotes to help try to explain pairing.

 ---

 > All production code is written with two people looking at one machine, with one keyboard and one mouse.
+-- XP Explained

+^
+- The first one is...
+[Read the quote]
+- This book was written at a time when it wasn't so easy to plug two keyboards into a single computer.
+- We think the important thing here is that only one person is driving at any one time.

 ---

 > There are two roles in each pair.
+-- XP Explained

+^
+- [Read the quote]
+- They're sometimes referred to as the driver and the navigator

 ---

 > One partner, the one with the keyboard and the mouse, is thinking about the best way to implement this method *right here*.
+-- XP Explained

+^
+- [Read the quote]
+- This is the driver

 ---

 > The other partner is thinking *more strategically*.
+-- XP Explained

 ^
+- [Read the quote]
+- This is the navigator
+- For example...
-- e.g. Is this whole approach going to work?
-What are some other test cases that might not work yet?
-Is there some way to simplify the whole system so the current problem just disappears?
+- Is this whole approach going to work?
+- What are some other test cases that might not work yet?
+- Is there some way to simplify the whole system so the current problem just disappears?

 ---

 > Pairing is *dynamic*.
+-- XP Explained

 ^
+- [Read the quote]
+- The book explains this by saying...
 - If two people pair in the morning, in the afternoon they might easily be paired with other folks.
 - If you have responsibility for a task in an area that is *unfamiliar* to you, you might ask someone with *recent experience* to pair with you.
 - More often, anyone on the team will do as a partner.
+- We find it interesting that they're talking about swapping pairs every half day

 ---

 > A dialog between two people trying to simultaneously program.
+-- XP Explained

+^
+- Pairing is...
+[Read the quote]
+- Obviously this doesn't mean that you're both trying to type at the same time.

 ---

-> A conversation at many levels assisted by & focused on a computer.
+> A conversation at many levels assisted by and focused on a computer.
+-- XP Explained

+^
+- Pairing is...
+[Read the quote]

 ---

 > A subtle skill - you can spend the rest of your life getting good at.
+-- XP Explained

+^
+- And finally, pairing is...
+[Read the quote]
+- We think this point is worth emphasising.
+- Pairing can feel like it's something you're expected to be able to do just because you're a developer, but it's actually a skill that needs to be learnt like anything else.

 ---

 ## What Pair Programming is Not

+^
+- We've picked out a couple more quotes from the book and come up with a couple of our own to explain what pair programming is not.

 ---

 > One person programming while another watches.
+-- XP Explained

 ^
-- Two people doing the job of one person.
+- [Read the quote]
+- It's not a spectator sport - if there's no talking then you're not pairing.

 ---

 > A one-way tutoring session.

----

-> One person judging another.
+-- XP Explained

 ^
-- GFR
+- [Read the quote]
+- Even if one person is more experienced than the other, the information flow shouldn't only be from the more experienced to the less experienced person.

 ---

 > Something only less experienced people do until they're up to speed.

 ^
-- GFR
+- We've observed pairing being used as an on-boarding tactic that's then dropped after the new hire is deemed to be up to speed.

 ---

 # Why we think pairing is important

 ^
-- JM: A lot of why I think pairing is a good thing comes from my understanding of how XP is supposed to work.
-Here are the practices that XP is made up of.
+- A lot of why we think pairing is important comes from our understanding of how XP is supposed to work.
+- We thought it would be useful to show you how pairing fits in with the other 11 XP practices.

 ---